liaoliao666/usequery/docs/guides/mutations.md

 title: Mutations
 ---

 Unlike queries, mutations are typically used to create/update/delete data or perform server side-effects.
-For this purpose, Vue Query exports a `useMutation` hook.
+For this purpose, Vu Query exports a `useMutation` hook.

 Here's an example of a mutation that adds a new todo the server: